microsoft/VFSForGit/Readme.md

 * If you still do not have the `dotnet` cli `>= v2.1.300` installed [manually install it].
 You can check what version you have with `dotnet --version`.(https://www.microsoft.com/net/download/dotnet-core/2.1)

 * If you're using `Xcode` for the first time, you may have to login to `Xcode` with your Apple ID to generate a codesigning certificate.
 You can do this by launching `Xcode.app`, opening the `ProjFS.Mac/PrjFS.xcodeproj` and trying to build.
-You can find the signing options in the General->Accounts tab of the project's settings.
+You can find the signing options in the `General`->`Accounts` tab of the project's settings.

 * Create a `VFSForGit` directory and Clone VFSForGit into a directory called `src` inside it:
   ```